-On January 4, 2023, following Board approval, the Company announced a strategic restructuring plan designed to extend its cash resources and prioritize resources on the commercialization and potential label extension of DANYELZA and on the development of the SADA technology platform.
+On January 4, 2023, following Board approval, the Company announced a strategic restructuring plan designed to extend its cash resources and prioritize resources for the commercialization and potential label extension of DANYELZA and on the development of the SADA technology platform.
 The Company completed the restructuring in May 2023, which resulted in an approximately 35% reduction to its workforce.
 Affected employees were offered separation benefits, including severance and outplacement services along with temporary healthcare coverage assistance.
-As a result, during the six months ended June 30, 2023, the Company recognized restructuring expenses of \$4,482,000, based on the currency rate for the period.
-For the six months ended June 30, 2023, the Company recorded \$3,346,000 and \$1,136,000, respectively, within research and development and selling, general, and administrative, on the Consolidated Statements of Net Loss and Comprehensive Loss.
-The restructuring expenses primarily related to severance termination benefits of \$2,776,000 and acceleration of stock-based compensation of \$1,706,000.
-Regarding the severance termination benefits of \$2,776,000, a total of \$1,671,000 was paid in cash during the three months ended March 31, 2023, and the remaining \$1,105,000 was paid in cash during the three months ended June 30, 2023.
-The Company recognized acceleration of stock-based compensation of \$1,706,000 in the six months ended June 30, 2023 as there is no longer a service condition related to such awards.
+As a result, during the nine months ended September 30, 2023, the Company recognized restructuring expenses of \$4,482,000, based on the currency rate for the period.
+For the nine months ended September 30, 2023, the Company recorded \$3,346,000 and \$1,136,000, respectively, within research and development and selling, general, and administrative, on the Consolidated Statements of Net Loss and Comprehensive Loss.
+The restructuring expenses primarily related to severance benefits of \$2,776,000, which were paid as of September 30, 2023, and acceleration of stock-based compensation of \$1,706,000 which was recognized in the nine months ended September 30, 2023 as there is no longer a service condition related to such awards.